Home

 Before orbital rides are widely available, suborbital flights will be the most common way to ride into space.
 There are several companies currently planning suborbital space vehicles for tourism and other applications.
 The typical plan is to got to around 100km where one can see the horizon out to 1000km or so and clearly see the curvature of the earth and the starry blackness of space.

 The billionaire Richard Branson in September 2004 announced a contract with Burt Rutan that gave him funding to design and build a passenger vehicle referred to as SpaceShipTwo (SS2).
-SS2 will safely and routinely fly above 100km for a cost of about $200k per seat.
-The SS2 will carry 6 passengers and 2 pilots.
+The goal for the SS2 was to fly safely and routinely above 100km for a cost of $250k per seat.
+The SS2 carries 6 passengers and 2 pilots.

 You can also train for spaceflight by experiencing microgravity in Russian plane flying parabolic trajectories.
-The company ZERO-G in October 2004 began offering such rides in the US for $3000 per person.
+The company ZERO-G also offering such rides in the US for $5000 per person.
 The first 20 flights were already sold out before they began regular service.
-As of 2008, ZERO-G offers flights out of Las Vegas and
+ZERO-G offers flights out of Las Vegas, Kennedy Space Center and other locales.

 If you can't pay for an orbital trip, perhaps you can win a ride.
-There are now several contests in which the winner will go into space.
+There are usually several contests going on at any particular time that offer the opportunity for the winner to go into space.

 Space Island